ofiryakobi/debm/README.md

 gm.plot_predicted()
 ```

-The following is a model template that one could use:
+The following is a generic *DEBM* model template:

 ```
 class yourModeName(Model):